Loan-to-Invest Calculator

 Compare borrowing a lump sum to invest at once against dollar-cost averaging — see the break-even return rate and the gap in annualized returns.

-Compare how much of a leveraged ETF to hold versus its plain 1× index — five splits from all-leverage to all-index, rebalanced yearly.
+Compare how much of a leveraged ETF to hold versus its plain 1× index — five splits from all-leverage to all-index, rebalanced monthly, quarterly or yearly.
 See CAGR, drawdown and risk-adjusted return, volatility decay included.

 Underlying index